sergioSHKLR/LDE/draft/LDE-draft.md

 <a name="LDE-q92a"><code>LDE-q92a</code></a

-#️⃣ a.
+#️⃣ 92a.
 Todos os Espíritos irradiam com igual força?

 >Longe disso.
 Essa força depende do grau de pureza de cada um.
 >